Choosing the right tier

 Uses full PBE Standards

-Moving to a higher tier
+Moving up to a higher tier

 Exception

-Moving to a lower tier
+Moving down to a lower tier

 Examples of moving tiers